Frequently asked questions

 Why should I put my pronouns in bio on social media?

 If you're cis (= not trans) and you use “he” or “she” matching your gender, you might think that your pronouns are obvious.
-And yeah, maybe that's true – as long as your name is mentioned in the profile (and is traditionally male of female) or if you have your picture as avatar.
+And yeah, maybe that's true – as long as your name is mentioned in the profile (and is traditionally male or female) or if you have your picture as avatar.
 Many people don't – so it's hard to guess how they want to be called.

 But it's mostly about something more than that: your pronouns might be “obvious”, but there are people whose pronouns are not.
 They want to be addressed correctly, whether or not they “pass” as their gender, whether or not they have transitioned (or if they want to transition at all).
 Nonbinary people usually “don't look nonbinary”, we don't owe anyone androgyny.